Skip to Content

 Where Are They Looking for that Information?

 Know how your visitors scan your current site for information.
-Use Google Analytics to get a broad idea of where users get lost.
+Use Google Analytics and feedback to get a broad idea of where users get lost.

-The best way to understand where they get lost is to ask your target audience directly.
+The best way to understand where your target audience gets lost is to ask them directly.
 Website survey tools are the easiest way to do this.
 Ask users to complete a quick survey after they visit.
-Such questions as, “What information did you search for today?” and “Did you find what you were looking for?” can yield insight.
+Questions like, “What information did you search for today?” and “Did you find what you were looking for?” paired with some basic demographic information can yield initial insight.

-If you have the resources, consider assembling a focus group of college-bound students who are unfamiliar with your school.
+If you have the resources, consider assembling a focus group of college-bound students who are mostly unfamiliar with your school.
 Current students perceive your school and its offerings differently than those who don’t know it well.
-We digital marketers love solid, numerical data, but don’t underestimate how much you can learn from a direct, personal conversation with your target market.
+Digital marketers love solid, numerical data, but don’t underestimate how much you can learn from a direct, personal conversation with your target market.

 What Actions Do You Want them to Take?